Betti numbers of skeletons of thick trees: Preliminaries

 where $S[-j]$ means that the degrees of $S$ are shifted so that $S[-j]_d=S_{d-j}$.
 The numbers $\beta_{i,j}$ are called the graded Betti numbers of $S/I$.
-Each degree gives a finite exact sequence of vector spaces.
-Using that the alternating sum of the dimensions in an exact sequence of vector spaces is 0, we get the well known formula for the Hilbert series of $S/I$
+Using that for each degree of the resolution, we have an exact sequence of vector spaces, so the alternating sum of their dimensions is 0, we get the well known formula for the Hilbert series of $S/I$